 More detailed information regarding creating your website can be accessed at the Business.gov.au website.

 Read our publication on selecting a website professional if you decide that you need help to create your website.
+Our Build a Website booklet can also be used to let a website professional know what you are looking for from your website or help you build your own.

 Email marketing has become an increasingly effective way to interact with customers.
 The most common form of email marketing is electronic newsletters (e-newsletters), this can also include sending targeted messages or promotions to your customers to keep them engaged with your business.
 For example, you may have a ‘rewards club’ and email clients with special offers based on their buying habits.